-The online instructions are offered live and provided through a Learning Management System (LMS) utilizing ZOOM Education Platform.
+The online instructions are offered live and provided through the Moodle Learning Management System (LMS) and utilizing Moodle's BigBlueButton as the online conferencing platform.
 The live online instructions are synchronous events where the students and instructor meet together at the same time to communicate with voice, video, and whiteboard.